simplysabir/sharrd/README.md

 ## Security Considerations

-- The master password is used to encrypt the shares locally - make sure to use a strong password
+- The master password is used only to encrypt metadata
-- Individual shares reveal no information about the original secret
+- Individual words reveal no information about the original secret
 - All sensitive data is wiped from memory after use
-- Consider distributing shares across different physical locations
+- Consider memorizing the 3 words and storing them in separate secure locations
 - Test recovery before relying on this system for critical assets

 ## Technical Details

 - Written in Rust for memory safety and performance
 - Uses GF(256) finite field arithmetic for Shamir's Secret Sharing
-- AES-256-GCM for encrypting stored shares
+- AES-256-GCM for encrypting stored metadata
 - Argon2id for key derivation from passwords
 - Zero-copy, memory zeroing for sensitive data
+- Blake3 for generating deterministic memorable words from shares

 ## License